justindav1s/ai-on-openshift/README.md

 ## Configuring Openshift to use GPUs

-## Building JUpypter notebooks capable of running AI/ML workloads using Tensorflow and GPUs
+## Building Jupyter notebooks capable of running AI/ML workloads using Tensorflow and GPUs

 ## Dploying Jupyter Notebooks at scale